CampusRoute/.github/profile/README.md

 assignments and deadlines, and manage their schedules.
 Our mission is to empower students to succeed by providing the support and guidance they need to achieve their academic and personal goals.

-## Getting Started 🚀

-To get started with our organization, please visit our website at [https://campus-route.vercel.app/](https://campus-route.vercel.app/) and explore our projects.
-We are always looking for new contributors, so feel free to get involved!

 ## Contributing 🙌

 We welcome contributions from anyone interested in our projects.
 To contribute, please follow our [contribution